t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 of a connection (and potential attacker) to solve cryptographic puzzles with variable difficulties.
 Puzzle-based defense mechanisms are less dependent on the network topology but perform poorly if CPU resources in the network are heterogeneous (for example, if a powerful Internet host attacks a thing).
-Increasing the puzzle difficulty under attack conditions can easily lead to situations, where a powerful attacker can still solve the puzzle while weak IoT clients cannot and are excluded from communicating with the victim.
+Increasing the puzzle difficulty under attack conditions can easily lead to situations where a powerful attacker can still solve the puzzle while weak IoT clients cannot and are excluded from communicating with the victim.
 Still, puzzle-based approaches are a viable option for sheltering IoT devices against unintended overload caused by misconfiguration or malfunctioning things.

 ### End-to-end security, protocol translation, and the role of middleboxes {#sec5-1-3}

 The term end-to-end security often has multiple interpretations.
 Here, we consider end-to-end security in the context end-to-end IP connectivity, from a sender to a receiver.
 For providing end-to-end security services such as confidentiality and integrity protection on packet data, message authentication codes or encryption is typically used.
 These protection methods render the protected parts of the packets immutable as rewriting is either not possible because a) the relevant information is encrypted and inaccessible to the gateway or b) rewriting integrity-protected parts of the packet would invalidate the end-to-end integrity protection.

-Protocols for constrained IoT networks are not exactly identical to their Internet counterparts for efficiency and performance reasons.
+Protocols for constrained IoT networks are not exactly identical to their larger Internet counterparts for efficiency and performance reasons.
 Hence, more or less subtle differences between protocols for constrained IoT networks and Internet protocols will remain.
-While these differences can easily be bridged with protocol translators at middleboxes, they may become major obstacles if end-to-end security measures between IoT devices and Internet hosts are needed.
+While these differences can be bridged with protocol translators at middleboxes, they may become major obstacles if end-to-end security measures between IoT devices and Internet hosts are needed.

 If access to data or messages by the middleboxes is required or acceptable, then a diverse set of approaches for handling such a scenario are available.
 Note that some of these approaches affect the meaning of end-to-end security in terms of integrity and confidentiality since the middleboxes will be able to either decrypt or modify partially the exchanged messages: